 For those who don’t book with you now, you’re going to create remarketing campaigns to ensure they continue to see your ads as they carry on with their travel research.
 Create separate campaigns for each type of query (e.g. Trevi Fountain tours vs wine tasting session) and keep your ads relevant to users’ interests.
 After clicking on Viator’s search ad, you’ll see display ads like this as you continue to browse the web:

 You can also create more generic ads for your travel locations and use contextual targeting to reach people who are looking at travel content about these places, even if they’ve never encountered your brand before.

 Just because people have arrived at their destination, it doesn’t mean it’s too late to turn them into customers.
 In fact, research from Phocuswright reveals that as many as 53% of bookings happen on the same day or up to two days before the activity and many of these are made ‘in-destination’.

 This means that a large chunk of your localised marketing strategy should focus on people already travelling in your destination.

 Google Trips is the search giant’s first full-featured travel app designed to be the only tool people need to plan and enjoy their trips.
 Aside from helping people organise their travels, Google Trips recommends attractions, day plans, things to do and even discount prices for certain local activities.

 Getting your brand seen in Google Trips all comes down to the local SEO essentials; relevance, distance and prominence.
-So make sure you have a full Google My Business account and work hard to generate all the positive reviews you can from customers
+So make sure you have a full Google Business Profile account and work hard to generate all the positive reviews you can from customers

 With Google Maps, people can find nearby restaurants and cafés, take a look at the interiors and menus, and check out their reviews before deciding where to go.
 The app also has an explore tab to help people discover the best places in their current location and, of course, helps them find their way to wherever they’re going.